Gertrude Denman, Baroness Denman: Marriage

 In 1902, Trudie met Thomas Denman, 3rd Baron Denman, at a ball in London.
 A 28-year-old Liberal peer, Lord Denman was the son of a Sussex squire and had inherited his barony from his great-uncle Thomas Aitchison-Denman, 2nd Baron Denman, when he was 20.
 Denman had been wounded as an officer in the South African War and had returned home and entered political life.

 Lord Denman courted the 18-year-old Trudie, who enjoyed his companionship; but when he proposed marriage she initially refused him.
 Under some pressure from her parents, the courtship continued, and in August 1903 the couple became engaged at Braemar Castle in Aberdeenshire.
-The couple was married by the Bishop of Chichester on 26 November 1903 at St. Margaret's, Westminster.
+The couple was married by the Bishop of Chichester on 26 November 1903 at St. Margaret's, Westminster, with Trudie going by the name Lady Denman from then on.

 In 1905, Gertrude Denman gave birth to her first child, Thomas.
-Later that year Sir Weetman bought Trudie her own country estate, Balcombe Place in Sussex.
-The house, Balcombe Place, was to become Denman's home for the rest of her life.
+Later that year Sir Weetman bought Trudie her own country estate, Balcombe Place in Sussex which was to become Denman's home for the rest of her life.
 Her second child, Anne Judith, later to become Lady Burrell, was born at Balcombe Place in 1907.
 In 1977 the historian, Brian Harrison, interviewed Burrell about her mother as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

 Women's suffrage

-In May 1908, Lady Denman was elected to the Executive of the Women's Liberal Federation.
-The youthful and inexperienced Trudie was joining a committee with some formidable elder members.
-Her mother, Lady Pearson had been on the Executive for many years together with its President Lady Carlisle, Lady Aberconway and Mrs Broadley Reid.

-The Women's Liberal Federation busied itself with the question of women's suffrage through 1908 and into early 1909.
-The question of suffrage was put on hold for the Women's Liberal Federation when the People's Budget presented by Lloyd George in April 1909 presented a more pressing issue for the Liberals and subsequently precipitated the general election of January 1910.
+Lady Denman was elected to the Executive of the Women's Liberal Federation in May 1908.
+Her mother, Lady Pearson had been heavily involved in the organisation for some years, working alongside its President Lady Carlisle, Lady Aberconway and Mrs Mary Broadley Reid.
+The WLF concentrated on the question of women's suffrage throughout 1908 and into early 1909, but this was put on hold when the People's Budget presented by Lloyd George in April 1909 presented more pressing issues for the Liberals, including the subsequent constitutional crisis which precipitated the general election of January 1910.

-With the election over, the Executive of the Women's Liberal Federation were able to turn again to the suffrage question, and Trudie was active in supporting the Executive's refusal to support Liberal parliamentary candidates who refused to answer the Executive's test questions on suffrage.
+With the election over, the Executive of the Women's Liberal Federation were able to turn again to the suffrage question.
+Denman was active in supporting the Executive's refusal to support Liberal parliamentary candidates who refused to answer the Executive's test questions on suffrage.
 At the Federation's 1910 Annual meeting, she was re-elected to the Executive with an increased vote and spoke in favour of a resolution to curtail the power of veto held by the House of Lords.
 By the end of 1910 it was clear that Lady Denman's life was about to change considerably; her husband Lord Denman, was to become the fifth Governor-General of Australia in succession to the Earl of Dudley.